404src/exocore/_articles/ccna-summary.md

 SD-Access Overlay

 LISP provides the control plane of SD-Access
  - A list of mappings of EID (endpoint identifiers) to RLOCs (routing locations) is kept.
  - EIDs identify end hosts connected to edge switches, and RLOCs identify the edge switch which can be used to reach the end host.
- - There is a LOT mroe detail to cover about LISP, but this is just to show how it differs form the traditional control plane.
+ - There is a LOT more detail to cover about LISP, but this is just to show how it differs form the traditional control plane.

- Cisco TrustSec (CTS) provides policy control (QoS, security policy, etc) VXLAN provides the data plane of SD-Access.
+Cisco TrustSec (CTS) provides policy control (QoS, security policy, etc. VXLAN provides the data plane of SD-Access.

 ![](/images/SD-access%20overlay.png)

 ### 6.3.a Seperation of control plane and data plane
 The various functions of network devices can be logically divided up (categorized) into planes:

-- Data plane
+Data plane
 - All tasks involved in forwarding user data/traffic from one interface to another are part of the data plane.
 - A router receives a message, looks for the most specific matching route in its routing table, and forwards it out of the appropriate interface to the next hop.
     - It also de-encapsulates the original Layer 2 header, and re-encapsulates with a new header destined for the next hop's MAC address.
 - A switch receives a message, looks at the destination MAC address, and forwards it out of the appropriate interface (or floods it).
     - This includes functions like adding or removing 802.1q VLAN tags.
 - NAT (changing the src/dst addresses before forewarding) is part of the data plane.
 - Deciding to forward or discard messages due to ACLs, port security, etc. is part of the data plane.
 - The data plane is also called the 'forwarding plane'.

-- Control plane
+Control plane
 - How does a device's data plane make its forwarding decisions?
     - routing table, MAC address table, ARP table, STP, etc.
 - Functions that build these tables (and other functions that influence the data plane) are part of the control plane.
 - The control plane controls what the data plane does, for example by building the router's routing table.
 - The control plane performs overhead work.
     - OSPF itself doesn't forward user data packets, but it informs the data plane about how packets should be forwarded.
     - STP itself isn't directly involved in the process of forwarding frames, but it informs the data plane about which interfaces should and shouldn't be used to forward frames.
     - ARP messages aren't user data, but they are used to build an ARP table which is used in the process of forwarding data.

-- Management plane
+Management plane
 - Like the control plane, the management plane performs overhead work.
     - However, the management plane doesn't directly affect the forwarding of messages in the data plane.
 - The management plane consists of protocols that are used to manage devices.
     - SSH/Telnet, used to connect to the CLI of a device to configure/manage it.
     - Syslog, used to keep logs of events that occur on the device.
     - SNMP, used to monitor the operations of the device.
     - NTP, used to maintain accurate time on the device.

 When a device received control/management traffic (destined for itself), it will be processed in the CPI.

 When a device receives data traffic which should pass through the device, it is processed by the ASIC for maximum speed.

 ### 6.3.b Northbound and Southbound APIs
 The SBI (Southbound Interface) is used for communications between the controller and the network devices it controls.

-It typically consists of a communication protocol and API (Application Programming Interface) APIs facilitate data exchanges between programs.
+It typically consists of a communication protocol and API (Application Programming Interface).

+APIs facilitate data exchanges between programs.
 - Data is exchanged ibetween the controller and the network devices.
 - An API on the network devices allows the controller to access information on the devices, control their data plane tables, etc

-Some examples of SBI's are: OpenFlow, Cisco OpFlex, Cisco onePK (Open Network Environment Platform Kit), NETCONF Using the SBI, the controller communicates with the managed devices and gathers information about them:
+Some examples of SBI's are: OpenFlow, Cisco OpFlex, Cisco onePK (Open Network Environment Platform Kit), NETCONF

+Using the SBI, the controller communicates with the managed devices and gathers information about them:
 - The devices in the network
 - The topology (how the devices are connected together)